tetsuo/tetsuo.github.io/articles/move.md

 *** Exception: divide by zero
 ```

 Here, division by zero causes an exception.
-The function itself is referentially transparent only when it is total—that is, defined for every possible input.
+The function itself is referentially transparent only when it is **total**—that is, defined for every possible input.
 In the case of division, the operation is **partial** (it does not provide an output for every input), which is why we see an exception when the divisor is zero.

 ### Maybe maybe maybe

-To address partiality such as this one, Haskell offers the [`Maybe`](https://wiki.haskell.org/Maybe) data type.
+In such cases, Haskell offers the [`Maybe`](https://wiki.haskell.org/Maybe) data type for side-effect-free computation.
 This type can encapsulate a valid result (`Just a`) or indicate the absence of a value (`Nothing`), ensuring that functions like division become total functions:

 ```haskell
 data Maybe a = Just a | Nothing